JuliaLang/PackageCompiler.jl/docs/src/examples/ohmyrepl.md

 ```

 Restart julia and start typing something.
 If everything went well you should
-see the type text become highlighted with a significantly smaller delay than
+see the typed text become highlighted with a significantly smaller delay than
 before creating the new system image